openshift/cluster-node-tuning-operator/README.md

 ## Additional tuning on fully-managed hosts
-Support for the [stall daemon](https://github.com/bristot/stalld) (stalld) has been added to complement tuning performed by Tuned realtime profiles.
+Support for the [stall daemon](https://github.com/bristot/stalld) (stalld) has been added to complement tuning performed by TuneD realtime profiles.
 Currently, only hosts fully-managed by the [Machine Config Operator](https://github.com/openshift/machine-config-operator) (MCO) can benefit from this functionality.
-To deploy stalld on such hosts, the following line needs to be added to the Tuned service plugin.
+To deploy stalld on such hosts, the following line needs to be added to the TuneD service plugin.

 ```
 service.stalld=start,enable
 ```

-A host-supplied configuration file can be used to override the stalld systemd unit created when using the line above in the Tuned service plugin.
+A host-supplied configuration file can be used to override the stalld systemd unit created when using the line above in the TuneD service plugin.
 This file can then be referred to by prefixing the absolute path to the overlay file on the host by the `/host` prefix.